packistry/packistry/README.md

 # Packistry

 Packistry is a self-hosted Composer repository designed to handle your PHP package distribution.
-It supports importing from multiple sources like GitHub, GitLab, and Gitea, with seamless updates using webhooks.
+It supports importing from multiple sources like GitHub, GitLab, Gitea and Bitbucket, with seamless updates using webhooks.
 Packistry allows you to effortlessly run your own composer repository with just a few commands, giving you full control over your packages, access management, and security.

 - Explore our docs at **[https://packistry.github.io/ »](https://packistry.github.io/)**